 - Log all RFIs: Using a spreadsheet or construction management software, log all incoming RFIs, making sure to tag each with a unique number and a due date for the response.

 - Read RFIs carefully: Too often, RFIs are returned before a question is adequately answered because the RFI was not completely understood.
 Take the time to look carefully at the RFI and supporting documentation before writing a response.

-- Respond fully: Although it’s tempting to rush through the RFI process, failing to give a complete response to an RFI will usually mean that the RFI is returned by the subcontractor, so always give a complete response.
+- Respond fully: Although it’s tempting to rush through the RFI process, failing to give a complete response to an RFI will usually mean that the subcontractor returns the RFI, so always provide a full response when possible.

 Using Software For the RFI Process

-However, technology is not only affecting building processes but also how stakeholders handle the massive amounts of information involved in a complex project.
+Construction technology is reshaping every aspect of the industry, from wearable technology aimed at improving safety to modular building techniques that are aimed at increasing building speed.
+Technology is not only affecting building processes, but also how stakeholders handle the massive amounts of information involved in a complex project.

 Capital project management software (CPMS) has revolutionized the construction industry by providing construction managers with tools that help keep track of everything needed to keep a project moving steadily along.

-While RFIs can feel burdensome, ultimately they are an essential part of keeping projects running smoothly.
+While RFIs can feel burdensome, they are ultimately essential for keeping projects running smoothly.
 Given the dynamic nature of construction projects, RFIs are very useful in responding to changing situations or conflicting information.

 With a solid process for writing and responding to RFIs, you will be able to keep projects on time and under budget.